 The worm squirmed in Anihilato’s grasp.

 “Don’t worry.
-Worms are easy to digest,” said Anihilato, as if it made a difference to the worm.
+Worms are easy to digest,” said Anihilato, as if that made any difference to the worm.
 “When I meet more complicated creatures, I must consume them twice.
 First I excrete them as eggs and enjoy their warmth until their egos soften.
 Only then can I digest them totally.
 In my previous life I could soften egos using other mystical powers, but I’ve lost that talent and must resort to eggs.
 My last egg is almost ready.
 I’ve eaten all the rest.”

 Anihilato let the worm crawl across the egg.
 Then it snatched the worm and ate it.